Graphing Relationships from Tables

 A free Pre-Algebra lesson from the “Proportional Reasoning” unit, with a worked example and practice problems including step-by-step solutions.

 A table can become a graph by turning each row into an ordered pair.
 In a proportional relationship, the graph is a straight line through the origin because every output is a constant multiple of the input.
+In Proportional Reasoning, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn